 The source iOS device and the audio receiver will need to be connected to Wi-Fi for AirPlay to work.
 Ordinarily, they should be connected to the same Wi-Fi network, but with slightly newer devices - iPhone 5 or later, iPad 4 or later, iPod touch 5th gen, plus iOS 8 or later in each case, and transmitting to the 3rd-gen Apple TV or later - you'll be able to use a more advanced version of AirPlay called peer-to-peer AirPlay.
 For this you'll need the source and receiver device to have Wi-Fi and Bluetooth switched on, but they don't need to be on the same Wi-Fi network.

 Whether you're using basic or peer-to-peer AirPlay, start your chosen tune playing through the Music app.
-Now swipe upwards from the bottom of the screen to bring up the Control Centre.
-You'll see that the bottom central bar - which would otherwise just say 'AirDrop: [your connection preference]' and allow you to establish whether you want to be contactable over AirDrop by no one, just your contacts, or everyone - is now split in half, with the righthand half labelled AirPlay.
+Now swipe upwards from the bottom of the screen to bring up the Control Centre. iOS 9 (or earlier) users will see that the bottom central bar - which would otherwise just say 'AirDrop: [your connection preference]' and allow you to establish whether you want to be contactable over AirDrop by no one, just your contacts, or everyone - is now split in half, with the righthand half labelled AirPlay.
 Tap this half of the bar.